Fana Municipality

-Fana is a former municipality in the old Hordaland county in Norway.
-The municipality was located in the central part of the Bergen Peninsula, south of the city of Bergen.
-The administrative centre of the municipality was the village of Nesttun.
-The roughly 200 km2 municipality existed from 1838 until 1972 when it had 44,402 residents, making it one of the most populous municipalities in the nation.
-The area of the former municipality encompassed the southern half of the present-day Bergen Municipality in Vestland county, it specifically included the present-day boroughs of Fyllingsdalen, Ytrebygda, and Fana, as well as the southern part of the borough of Årstad.
+Fana is a former municipality in the old Hordaland county, Norway.
+The 205.2 km2 municipality existed from 1838 until its dissolution in 1972.
+The area is now part of Bergen Municipality in the traditional district of Midhordland in Vestland county.
+The administrative centre was the village of Nesttun.
+The municipality encompassed the present-day boroughs of Fyllingsdalen, Ytrebygda, and Fana, as well as the southern part of the borough of Årstad all south of the city centre of Bergen.
 The historic Fana Church was the main church for the municipality.